Slack vs Discord: Everything You Need to Know

 • Files.

-The best part — you can even look for specific content within the sent files if you can’t remember the file name.
+Additionally, you can look for specific content within the sent files if you can’t remember the file name.

-On top of that, there are many modifiers that allow you to filter and tailor your search.
+On top of that, many modifiers allow you to filter and tailor your search.
 For example, you can exclude results with specific words, search via emoji reactions, or search only within threads.

 Search options in Discord